 Home » Psychology, Psychiatry, & Social Work » Motivational Approaches

-Sign up to receive e-alerts on new titles on Motivational Approaches, with exclusive offers.
+Sign up to receive e-alerts on upcoming titles on Motivational Approaches (with special discounts)!

 This title is part of the Applications of Motivational Interviewing Series, edited by Stephen Rollnick and William R. Miller.